nsacyber/RIM-Tool/docs/background/pc-rim.md

 ### RFC3852 Timestamps

 The RFC3852 includes support for a countersignature.
-The tgc_rim_tool does not directly support the creation of a countersignature but will accept a countersignature file created by a third-party application and insert it into a timestamp field within the Base RIM.
+The `RIM-Tool` does not directly support the creation of a countersignature but will accept a countersignature file created by a third-party application and insert it into a timestamp field within the Base RIM.